 This may allow a better understanding of my mindset and how to remove those myths from my mind.

 If you have already read the previous post on fasting myths, continue reading.
 I would also encourage you to read my Nutritional Disclaimer.

 Ok, so let’s get down to the nitty-gritty.

 Fasting, just like Keto is individual.
 I believe that you should make it work for you to fit your life circumstances.

 - 1 tbsp of MCT oil with my morning coffee. (code KETOFITMOMLIFE gives you 15% off)

 - Bone Broth

-The break from cardio is because when I did both in the past, I had a hard time sticking to the fast because of the number of calories I was burning during exercise.
+The break from cardio is because when I did both in the past, I had a hard time sticking to the one week fast because of the number of calories I was burning during exercise.
 I merely became too depleted of energy to do both.

 Bone broth is something I take when I am struggling, or a hunger wave hits hard.
-It’s incredible how drinking some broth with a lot of salt can make me feel so much better and keep from giving up.
+It’s incredible how drinking some broth with a lot of salt can make me feel so much better and keep me from giving up.